|Longhorn Beetles in Nottinghamshire|

-This Atlas attempts to produce up to date distribution maps of all the Longhorn beetles recorded in the county over recent years, but does list all the species we can trace as having been recorded in the county.
+This now out of date pdf version of the Atlas, produces up to date distribution maps of all the Longhorn beetles recorded in the county over recent years, but does list all the species we can trace as having been recorded in the county.

 Published January 2015